Header image alt text

 You charge at home, and generally don’t charge anywhere else

 Owning EV fundamentally changes your “fueling” routine.
-Instead of stopping at a gas station once a week, you charge up at home every night and leave every morning with a full battery.
-For most people, by far, all you need to do is spend a few seconds every night plugging in, and a few seconds unplugging in the morning.
+Instead of stopping at a gas station once every week or two, you charge up at home as needed overnight, and start every day with plenty of range to do everything.
+All you need to do is spend a few extra seconds plugging in when you get home at night, and a few seconds unplugging when leaving in the morning.
 It becomes as natural as locking and unlocking the door to your house, or plugging in your cell phone once a day.

 If you are having a particularly long day, with a lot of errands or perhaps a road trip, then you’ll need to make use of public charging stations.
+You’ll also need them if you can’t plug in at home, not even on a regular outlet, likely because you live in a multi-unit dwelling that doesn’t offer EV charging.
 See the public charging page for more on that.
 This page is all about your options for charging at home.

 Your Level 1 cord might be good enough

 For charging, you can easily get by with just using the 120 Volt (“Level 1”) cord that came with your car, plugging into a regular wall outlet.
-Initially I did exactly that with my first electric car, and about half of EV owners just use the Level 1 cord and never bother upgrading to Level 2 capability.
+About half of EV owners just use the Level 1 cord and never bother upgrading to Level 2 capability.
 A Level 1 cordset will deliver about 4 miles of range per hour plugged in.
 A typical EV will thus gain about 40 miles of range in a 10-hour (overnight) charging session, more if you have it plugged in longer.
-So you may not need to purchase a faster charger, especially if your daily commute is 40 miles or less (or if you got a PHEV or REx car like the Chevy Volt or Ford Energi models which each have a smaller battery than the pure EVs do).
+So you may not need to purchase a faster charger, especially if your daily commute is 40 miles or less.
+(Note that if you got a plug-in hybrid then a plain Level 1 setup is usually plenty, since those PHEVs typically have smaller batteries anyway.)

 Before plugging in your Level 1 cord, you should determine what else is on the circuit that feeds the outlet you are about to plug into.
-Typically, multiple wall outlets will be daisy-chained and fed from a single breaker in your house’s electrical panel.
-Figure out what other outlets share a breaker with your EV-charging outlet.
-Then make sure that no high-power devices are plugged into those outlets.
+Typically, multiple wall outlets will be daisy-chained and fed from a single breaker (circuit) in your house’s electrical panel.
+Figure out what other outlets share a breaker with your EV-charging outlet, then make sure that no high-power devices are plugged into those outlets.
 Examples of devices that draw high power (typically 1000-1400 Watts) are chest freezers, dehumidifiers, table saws, vacuum cleaners … and EV chargers!
-Only one of these kinds of devices can be drawing power at a time.
+Only one of any of devices can be drawing power at a time.
+Ideally, you either have only low-power devices on that circuit, or nothing else at all.

-why to spend extra for a Level 2 charging station
+why you might spend extra for a Level 2 charging station

 Being able to charge faster than Level 1 is useful if you regularly drive more than 40 miles in a day.
 If you’ve got a long commute, then you really don’t have a choice: you need a Level 2 charger.
 (The funny thing is, people with long commutes tend to be more interested in EVs, because the fuel savings can be so dramatic — the more you drive, the more you save.)